 The authorization/access grant involves an Access Decision step to determine what the authenticated CSE or AE can actually access, by evaluating applicable Access Control Policies based on the CSE or AE privileges.

-The following set of Access Control Policy attributes shall be available for an Access Decision.
+The following set of Access Control Policy attributes are available for an Access Decision.

-Access control attributes of Originator (e.g. Role, CSE_IDs, App-Inst-IDs, …)
+Access control attributes of Originator (e.g. Role, CSE_IDs, App-Inst-IDs, etc.)

-Access control attributes of Environment/Context (e.g. time, day, IP address,…)
+Access control attributes of Environment/Context (e.g. time, day, IP address, etc.)

-Access control attributes of Operations (e.g. create, execute, …)
+Access control attributes of Operations (e.g. create, execute, etc.)

 The M2M Service Provider/administrator and owner of resources are responsible to establish access control policies that determine by whom, in what context and what operations may be performed upon those resources.
-If the requesting entity satisfies the owner’s access control policy, then the access to the resource is granted.
+If the requesting entity satisfies the owner's access control policy, then the access to the resource is granted.